-Prospective ASSURE Cyber Suppliers are required to complete and submit an ASSURE Application Form, available via the CREST Membership Portal, to be reviewed by CREST and the CAA.
-The form requires all prospective ASSURE Cyber Suppliers to provide the following:
+Prospective ASSURE Cyber Suppliers are required to complete and submit an ASSURE Application Form, available via the CREST Membership Portal®, to be reviewed by CREST and the CAA.
+In addition to the minimum requirements to become a CREST accredited Member Company®, the form requires all prospective ASSURE Cyber Suppliers to provide the following:

 - Client references two to three client references are required for the provision of cyber security services, either for aviation organisations or in similar client contexts comprising of both ICS and OT components.
-The CAA will contact these references as part of the application review. - Demonstration of the organisation's audit capability a demonstration of the audit capability must include; evidence of processes for managing the scope of the audit, communicating methods, managing risk and maintaining and improving auditor competence. - Data retention, handling and disposal details of procedures to ensure ASSURE Cyber Audit Reports and information gathered as part of the audit process will be securely protected at rest, in transit and through to disposal. - Aggregation of information details on how this will be managed where applicants plan to perform concurrent audits or hold information on more than one aviation organisation's ASSURE Cyber Audit.
-Further engagement with the CAA and NCSC may be required to ensure additional security measures are in place where;
+The CAA will contact these references as part of the application review. - Demonstration of the organisation's audit capability a demonstration of the audit capability must include; evidence of processes for managing the scope of the audit, communicating methods, managing risk and maintaining and improving auditor competence. - Data retention, handling and disposal details of procedures to ensure ASSURE Cyber Audit Reports and information gathered as part of the audit process will be securely protected at rest, in transit and through to disposal. - Aggregation of information details on how this will be managed where applicants plan to perform concurrent audits or hold information on more than one aviation organisation's ASSURE Cyber Audit, where both aviation organisations are in scope of the NIS Regulation.
+Further engagement with the CAA and NCSC may be required to ensure additional security measures are in place where; - it is not possible for the ASSURE Cyber Supplier to maintain the report and associated audit material on client infrastructure; and - not operationally feasible to hold multiple reports on a separate secure infrastructure.

-- it is not possible for the ASSURE Cyber Supplier to maintain the report on client infrastructure; and - not operationally feasible to hold multiple reports on a separate secure infrastructure. - ASSURE Cyber Professionals the ASSURE Cyber Supplier must register the names of all employees or contractors that qualify as ASSURE Cyber Professionals (as described below in section 5.1 Composition of the Audit Team).
+ASSURE Cyber Professionals - the ASSURE Cyber Supplier must register the names of all employees or contractors that qualify as ASSURE Cyber Professionals (as described below in section 5.1 Composition of the Audit Team).

-Where additional information is required to support an application CREST will contact the prospective ASSURE Cyber Supplier and ask for this to be supplied either through the CREST Membership portal or by email.
+Where additional information is required to support an application CREST will contact the prospective ASSURE Cyber Supplier and ask for this to be supplied either through the CREST Membership portal© or by email.

 CREST will notify the prospective ASSURE Cyber Supplier, by email whether their application has been successful.
-If the Cyber Supplier is not successful CREST will provide details of where the application is deficient.
+If successful, the ASSURE Cyber Supplier will be provided with an ASSURE Accreditation Number, notified if they are permitted to conduct audits concurrently or consecutively, and an introduction meeting with the CAA will be scheduled.
+If the Cyber Supplier is not successful, CREST will provide details of where the application is deficient.